 Conservation Areas Supplementary Planning Documents

-This guidance is incorporated within the Conservation Areas Supplementary Planning Documents (SPDs) including their appendices of Conservation Area Appraisals and Management Strategies (CAAMS).
+This guidance is provided within the Conservation Areas Supplementary Planning Documents (SPD) including their appendices of Conservation Area Appraisals and Management Strategies (CAAMS).

 The borough's conservation areas are split into four groups: